DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 > [!info]+ **Doru Will Remember That**
 >
 > When the players’ conversation with Doru begins, secretly place a six-sided die on the table, with its top face showing a one.
 Each time the players antagonize or discourage Doru, increase the number on the die by one.
 Each time the players are encouraging or kind, decrease the number on the die by one.
-(The number can’t go below zero.)
+(The number can’t go below zero or above six.)
 >
 > If the players agree to perform Doru’s experiment, roll a second six-sided die when the experiment begins.
 If the result on the second die is equal to or greater than the number on the first, Doru resists his vampiric addiction and the test ends successfully.
 If the result on the second die is less than the number on the first, however, Doru succumbs to his bloodlust and attacks the source of the blood.
 >
 > For example, if the players antagonize Doru twice and offer no kindness or encouragement, the first die should show a three.
 If the second die rolls a one or a two, Doru attacks.

 Doru’s request is simple: to prove to himself that he can control his vampiric urges, he wants the players to expose him to the scent of fresh blood.
 If he can refrain from attacking for a full minute, he wants the players to tell Father Donavich that his son is still alive.
 If he can’t, he wants the players to kill him.
 In either case, he won’t stop the players from taking the holy symbol once the experiment is complete.

+> [!abstract] **The Players Attack**
+> Doru doesn't fight to defend himself if attacked.
+Instead, he curls into a ball at the end of the room and pleads for the players to give him a chance—just one chance—to prove himself.
+If the players decline, Doru whimpers for his father to save him as he dies, though his pleas go unheard and unheeded.

 Doru can also share the following information with the players if asked: